$e^+e^-$ annihilation on the stochastic background of primordial gravitational waves with BKP18: The spectrum of primordial gravitational waves

 \section{The spectrum of primordial gravitational waves}

-The amplitude of stochastic gravitational waves in the squeezed state can be determined with eq.(\ref{hkbe}).
+The amplitude of stochastic background of inflationary gravitational waves can be determined with eq.(\ref{hkbe}).
 In addition to the amplitude, the stochastic primordial gravitational waves can also be characterized by the spectral energy density $\Omega_{gw}$.
 The spectral energy density can be given in terms of the field as,